Please ensure Javascript is enabled for purposes of website accessibility

 Image: utahwinefest

-The most popular and premier wine festival in Utah is held annually around September in Cedar City, Utah.
+Utah’s most popular and premier wine festival is held annually around September in Cedar City, Utah.
 The 2022 festival was held between 2 and 4 September.
+The festival is highly regarded for its wine and culinary experiences.

-Not only does it showcase the best wines from the wineries, but also the unique culinary creations of Utah’s best chefs.
+Not only does it showcase the best wines from the wineries but also the unique culinary creations of Utah’s best chefs.

 Utah Wine Festival offered its first experience in 2019 to enable the incredible wineries and vineyards that Utah to show off their submissions.